2019 Sports Car Challenge of Mid-Ohio

 The 2019 Acura Sports Car Challenge of Mid-Ohio was a sports car race sanctioned by the International Motor Sports Association (IMSA).
-The race was held at Mid-Ohio Sports Car Course in Lexington, Ohio, and was the fourth round of the 2019 WeatherTech SportsCar Championship.
+The race was held at Mid-Ohio Sports Car Course in Lexington, Ohio, on May 5, 2019.
+It was the fourth round of the 2019 WeatherTech SportsCar Championship and the first round of the 2019 WeatherTech Sprint Cup.